+Re-Apply: Disapproval: 3 to 10 Yrs.
 Can include up to to ten (10) conviction from the date of application review.
 Number of convictions will also be the basis for determining the time period (from the date of last conviction) for reapplying with minimum disapproval being three (3) Years.
-Re-Apply: Disapproval: 3 to 10 Yrs. from the date of application review.
-Number of convictions will also be the basis for determining the time period (from the date of last conviction) for reapplying with minimum disapproval g.
-Disorderly Conduct - Soliciting; Indecent Exposure; Urinating in Public;

-Immoral Conduct of Any Type - Includes evidence of acts of violence or of any other conduct, which constitutes a danger of disrupting the peaceful occupancy of the community.
+g.
+Disorderly Conduct - Soliciting; Indecent Exposure; Urinating in Public; Immoral Conduct of Any Type - Includes evidence of acts of violence or of any other conduct, which constitutes a danger of disrupting the peaceful occupancy of the community.